CUOldLab/itsar/README.md

 # itsar
 Differential analysis of isothermal proteomic profiling data from iTSA experiments

+To install from within RStudio, issue the following command at the console:

-install within RStudio using devtools::install_github("CUOldLab/itsar", build_vignettes = TRUE)
+devtools::install_github("CUOldLab/itsar", build_vignettes = TRUE)

+For documentation and the package vignette:

+library(itsa)

+?itsa

+browseVignettes("itsar")